lorenzoliuzzo/MBAI-gdb/docs/index.md

 nav_order: 1
 ---

-# MBAI-gdb
+# MBAI-GDB
-Welcome to the official documentation for **MBAI-gdb**.
+Welcome to the documentation of **Money Ball AI Graph DataBase**, the specialized backend architecture designed for advanced basketball analytics.

-MBAI-gdb (Money Ball AI Graph Database) is a project focused on building a graph database backend for basketball analytics.
-It leverages Neo4j to store and manage complex relationships between various entities in basketball, such as teams, players, games, seasons, and their actions.
+With the goal of understanding at best the data coming from the highly interconnected nature of sports, MBAI-GDB proposes an experimental approach at modelling basketball, in particular the *NBA*, as a complex **heterogeneous temporal graph**, with a very precise hierarchy that enables deep traversal of relationships between *teams*, *players*, *games*, *seasons* and *play-by-play events*.

 This documentation provides a comprehensive guide to understanding the project's architecture, data fetching mechanisms, and the core components that drive its functionality.